 Using your own resources to resolve legal conflicts is nothing new.
 Here in the US, people have embraced the courtroom more than anywhere else in the world.
 I heard one prediction that there was a lawsuit every couple of seconds in America alone.
 I don’t know how accurate that is, but it’s certainly believable!
+Lawsuits can help bring light to issues and gain justice from them.
+For instance, in recent years there has been conversations around Zantac bring linked to cancer (allegedly), so you may be wondering “when will zantac lawsuit be settled?”
+Luckily, sites such as Law Karma can help shed some light on this, so you are aware of the process if you are planning on starting a lawsuit.
 If you’re unsure about taking legal action against another party, here are some of the reasons why you’d file a lawsuit.

 One of the most common reasons people files a lawsuit is to enforce a contract.
 A few decades ago, most people would have been terrified of the almighty power of the contract.
 These days, more and more people are seeing such documents as something which can be disputed.
 To be honest, they’re not entirely wrong.
 You may run into instances where you and another party disagree over the wording of a contract.
 This is especially common if you’re self-employed.
 If you’re reading one thing and the other party is reading another, then you can easily be driven to a lawsuit.

 Recovering damages is another common reason for someone to sue another party.
 From being hit by a baseball in the audience to getting food poisoning at a restaurant, there is a range of situations which might constitute negligence.
-These lawsuits can end up with a pretty big payout but hold your horses.
+These lawsuits are typically handled by professional negligence solicitors and can end up with a pretty big pay-out, think of cases like the infamous hot coffee incident, millions of dollars are paid out on cases like this every year.
+Because of how lucrative some high profile negligence cases have been, there has been a sharp rise in the number of false claims of negligence made.
 False claims have meant that all negligence cases are rigorously investigated.
 This has led to a rise in defensive law firms, like Brian Zeiger, criminal defense lawyer.
 Be aware that if you are thinking of pursuing one of these lawsuits, you’ll have to gather a lot of evidence.

 It won’t surprise you to learn that dissolving a partnership or marriage is another common cause for a lawsuit.
 Over half of all American marriages end in divorce; another unsurprising statistic!
 Some of these may be resolved without a single hiccup.
 However, a lot of them involve some kind of dispute over child custody, property, and other factors.
 This is so common that what’s called “family law” almost has its own legal system.
 There are specialised courts, judges, and of course lawyers, with one example being Peters May – Specialist Divorce & Family lawyers in Mayfair, London.
 If you’re thinking of suing your ex-partner, you should know that these courts are no less forgiving and intense!